Toronto, CanadaToronto, Canada anaheimer

-SkyWheel: Another great way to enjoy Niagara Falls while Sitting in an air-conditioned cabin.
+SkyWheel: Another wonderful way to enjoy Niagara Falls while Sitting in an air-conditioned cabin.

 Wild West Coaster: A thrill ride with motion and special effects.
-They call it 6D because, in addition to 3D and motion simulator, you get special FX, wind and acceleration simulation.
+They call it 6D because, in addition to 3D and motion simulators, you get special FX, wind, and acceleration simulations.

-Queen Victoria Park: This park runs along the main road, Niagra Parkway, and provides a great place for a picnic while viewing the falls and the fireworks show.
+Queen Victoria Park: This park runs along the main road, Niagra Parkway, and provides a great place for a picnic while viewing the falls and fireworks.

-During our visit, we grabbed a snack from the restaurant close by and sat on the grass waiting for the big event.
+During our visit, we grabbed a snack from the restaurant nearby and sat on the grass, waiting for the big event.
 We ended our visit to Niagara Falls with a bang.